Stability-AI/stable-audio-metrics/README.md

 ## Usage

 Modify our examples such that they point to the folder you want to evaluate and run it.
-For example, modify and run: `CUDA_VISIBLE_DEVICES=0 python examples/musiccaps_no-audio.py` to evaluate with musiccaps datasets, or `CUDA_VISIBLE_DEVICES=6 python examples/audiocaps_no-audio.py` to evaluate with audiocaps.
+For example, modify and run: `CUDA_VISIBLE_DEVICES=0 python examples/musiccaps_no-audio.py` to evaluate with musiccaps dataset, or `CUDA_VISIBLE_DEVICES=6 python examples/audiocaps_no-audio.py` to evaluate with audiocaps.
 Check the examples' [documentation](examples/README.md).
 - ***METRICS WITHOUT DATASETS*** – The `no-audio` examples allow running the evaluations without downloading the datasets, because reference statistics and embeddings are already computed in `load`.
 We do not provide any pre-computed embedding for the CLAP score, because is fast to compute.
 - ***COMPARING WITH STABLE AUDIO*** – To compare against Stable Audio, you must set all parameters as in the `no-audio` examples.
 Even if your model outputs mono audio at a different sampling rate. `stable-audio-metrics` will do the resampling and mono/stereo handling to deliver a fair comparison.